The Spanish Tragedy: Setting

 The Spanish Tragedy primarily takes place in Spain.

 Due to many unknowns surrounding the authorship of The Spanish Tragedy, it is currently unknown whether the play was written before or after the armada in 1588.
 Scholars believe the play was written before 1588, due to the lack of any mention of the armada.

 The play is set against the backdrop of the unification of Spain and Portugal, which was carried out as Philip II of Spain ascended to the throne in Portugal.
 The battle in which Balthazar is captured before the play starts is one which occurred in the fallout of the annexation.

 Despite intense anti-Spain sentiment in England, Kyd's play does not portray Spain as a society particularly bereft of morals or laws.
-This is exemplified by the Spanish king's treatment of Balthazar as his prisoner: "yet free from bearing any servile yoke, for in our hearing they deserts were great, and in our sight thyself art gracious" (I.ii.148-150).
+This is exemplified by the Spanish king's treatment of Balthazar as his prisoner: "yet free from bearing any servile yoke, for in our hearing thy deserts were great, and in our sight thyself art gracious" (I.ii.148-150).

 While the setting of the play is a result of a notable political conflict, it does not contribute to the violence and revenge that actually takes place directly within the play.